 Aphids are among the most common garden pests in the UK.
 Tiny but destructive, they colonise plants rapidly and can spread viruses.
+I see them on broad beans every May without fail — and I've learned to leave the first wave alone rather than reaching for a spray.
 This guide covers identification, damage signs, and the most effective organic and chemical controls.

 Identifying Aphids